During which phase of mitosis are sister chromatids pulled apart ... | Channels for Pearson+

 Multiple Choice

-During which phase of mitosis are sister chromatids pulled apart to opposite poles of the cell?
+During which phase of mitosis are sister chromatids pulled apart from each other?

 A